Betterment/katas/sudoku/README.md

 4. Encourage use of different languages and language features.
 5. Work in small teams!

-Most importantly, think creatively.
-A half-complete attempt that uses interesting technique is more interesting for this exercise.
+Most importantly, think creatively: *a half-complete attempt that uses interesting technique is more interesting for this exercise*.
 Does your solution perform differently for puzzles of varied logical difficulty?
 What trade-offs did you consider in your design?

 The puzzles I have selected are not especially difficult.
 If you finish an interesting implementation with time to spare, I have harder puzzles to give your program.